tillt/CleanID3/README.md

 ./cleanid3
 ```

-Verbose example output from a ID3-tagged file that contains a comment with a URL starting with "http://" which is part of the default `forbidden.txt`;
+Verbose example output from a ID3-tagged file that contains a comment with a URL starting with "http://" which is part of the default `forbidden-words.txt`;

 ```
 I0119 23:38:27.066641   59976 main.go:37] Processing test.mp3